GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/provider/fabric.md

     ```
     The vital part is the port.
 This is the port that Bedrock players will use to connect to your server.
     Follow the instructions in the provider selector - change the port, and if necessary, `clone-remote-port` & `address`.
-    If `clone-remote-port` is enabled, the bedrock port will be overwritten with the Java port! <br>
+    If `clone-remote-port` is enabled, the bedrock port will be overwritten with the Java port!
     **Important**: Other services/mods that rely on ports with UDP, such as Voice Chats or Query, cannot share the port with Geyser.

 5. Verify whether connections are possible by running `geyser connectiontest <ip>:<port>` in the console.